Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 The allowed deviation is defined as the maximum offset between the edges of the nominal time span (as defined by the segment reference in the [=MPD=]) and the edges of the true time span (as defined by the contents of the [=media segment=]).
 The deviation is evaluated separately for each edge.

+Advisement: This allowed deviation does not relax any requirements that do not explicitly define an exception.
+For example, [=periods=] must still be covered with samples for their entire duration, which constrains the flexibility allowed for the first and last [=media segment=].

 The deviation SHALL be no more than 50% of the nominal segment duration and MAY be in either direction.

 Note: This results in a maximum true duration of 200% (+50% outward extension on both edges) and a minimum segment duration of 1 sample (-50% inward from both edges would result in 0 but empty segments are not allowed).

-This allowed deviation does not relax any requirements that do not explicitly define an exception.
-For example, [=periods=] must still be covered with samples for their entire duration, which constrains the flexibility allowed for the first and last [=media segment=].

-Note: Allowing inaccurate timing is intended to enable reasoning on the [=MPD timeline=] using average values for [=media segment=] timing.
+Allowing inaccurate timing is intended to enable reasoning on the [=MPD timeline=] using average values for [=media segment=] timing.
 If the addressing data says that a [=media segment=] contains 4 seconds of data on average, a client can predict with reasonable accuracy which samples are found in which segments, while at the same time the packager is not required to emit per-segment timing data in the [=MPD=].
 It is expected that the content is packaged with this contraint in mind (i.e. **every** segment cannot be inaccurate in the same direction - a shorter segment now implies a longer segment in the future to make up for it).

 <div class="example">
 Consider a [=media segment=] with a nominal start time of 10 seconds from period start and a nominal duration of 4 seconds, within a [=period=] of unlimited duration.